A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 Hanns’s expression softened.
 “I apologize.
 I didn’t intend to frighten you.
 I went through difficult times after the Great War.
 We all struggled during the Depression.”
 He grimaced as though recalling a bad memory before he shook his head and smiled.
 “Now exciting things are happening.
 The new Nazi Party looks only to the future, unlike the old Republic.
 They even supported my time travel project despite the strange premise.
 For the first time in years, we have hope for the future.”

 Hanns frowned, tapping a book with his finger.
-“You think we didn’t try that?”
+“You think I didn’t try that?”
 Hanns said under his breath.
 He took a book titled Escalation of the Vietnam War.
 Hanns thumbed through a few pages before putting it back.
 “Why would the Americans attack a French colony?” he said, more to himself than Terra.
 “In answer to your question, we ran into… complications.”

 “Complications?”
 Terra asked before glancing at the books ahead of Hanns.
 They stood only a few steps away from the World War II books.
 She felt her heart begin to pound as she pondered the implications of Nazis finding a history book.
 Just before Hanns’s finger brushed over a book titled D-Day: A Narrow Victory, a blue light illuminated the area.

 Above the skylight a small glowing blue ring formed over the library.
-It moved down at a steady pace while growing bigger.
+It moved down at a steady pace growing bigger.
 Soon the glowing ring encircled the building.
 Between the ring, a translucent grid of light beams passed through the walls.
 The grid passed right through her before it continued downward until disappearing into the floor.

 Hanns glared at the passing ring while his hand tightened around his pistol.
 “The gods are hard to handle when they come blazing forth in their true power.”
 He stood, silent for a moment.
 “She’s here!” he said through gritted teeth.
 He drew his pistol before pointing to a nearby marble pillar.
 “Young lady!
 Hide behind that pillar and stay down.”